Terms & Conditions

 All headings are for identification only and shall not form any part of or affect the interpretation of any clause

 Words importing the masculine gender shall also include the neuter and feminine gender, words importing the neuter gender shall also include the masculine and feminine gender, words importing the feminine gender shall also include the masculine and neuter gender and words importing the singular number shall also include the plural number where the Owner is more than one person.
 The undertakings expressed to be made respectively by them shall be deemed to be made jointly and severally

 1. The Contract

-- 1.1 Berths at the Marina shall be licensed for the periods and at the rates and terms applicable from time to time published by the Company at the Marina and in force at the commencement of a Contract.
-Details of the charges applicable to the Berth and details of the Contract are set out in the Contract Invoice
+- 1.1 Berths at the Marina shall be licensed for the periods and at the rates and terms applicable from time to time published by the Company at the Marina.
+Details of the charges applicable to the Berth and details of the Contract are set out in the Contract Invoice.

 - 1.2 The Company hereby grants a Licence to the Owner to moor a Vessel subject to the rights of termination set out in Clause 8 and subject to an initial three month probationary period for new Owners during which period the Company may, at its discretion, terminate this licence.
 Following the three month period, an Owner may terminate the Contract in accordance with Clause 8.1

 - 1.3 The Company does not accept a mooring to be classified as a home, the Vessel is the home